 |Front Office Biographies|

-One of the most popular figures in Arizona Diamondbacks history because of the way he interacted with fans and his game-winning single in Game 7 of the 2001 World Series to give the organization its first World Championship, Luis Gonzalez is in his eighth full season in the front office and second as Senior Advisor to the President & CEO with the D-backs in 2014.
+One of the most popular figures in D-backs history because of the way he interacted with fans and his game-winning single in Game 7 of the 2001 World Series to give the organization its first World Championship, Luis Gonzalez is in his eighth full season in the front office and second as Senior Advisor to the President & CEO with the D-backs.
 Gonzalez rejoined the organization in August 2009 after officially retiring as a player following his 19-year Major League career.

-For his contributions as a player and a member in the community, Gonzalez became the first former player to have his number retired by the D-backs during a pre-game ceremony on Aug.
+For his contributions as a player and a member in the community, Gonzalez became the first former player to have his number retired by the D-backs on Aug.
 7, 2010.
 His No. 20 can now be seen in 5-foot purple numbers on the fašade of the party suites in right field at Chase Field next to Jackie Robinson's No. 42, which was retired in perpetuity by Major League Baseball on April 15, 1997 and Randy Johnson's No. 51, which was retired in 2015.

 In 2014, Gonzalez was inducted into the Latin American Sports Hall of Fame and the Tampa Sports Hall of Fame in his hometown in Florida and later that year, he was enshrined in the Latino Baseball Hall of Fame in La Romana, Dominican Republic, alongside former Major Leaguers Carlos Delgado, Nomar Garciaparra, Ozzie Guillen, Pedro Martinez and Roberto Kelly.
 In 2015, Gonzalez was inducted into the Arizona Sports Hall of Fame.

 Gonzalez compiled a .283 batting average, 2,591 hits, 354 home runs and 1,439 RBI during his career with the Houston Astros, Chicago Cubs, Detroit Tigers, Los Angeles Dodgers, Florida Marlins and D-backs.
 His 596 career doubles rank 15th in baseball history.
-Gonzalez is one of only 19 players in Major League history to collect at least 2,500 hits, 500 doubles, 350 home runs and 1,000 RBI, joining Hank Aaron, Stan Musial, Carl Yastrzemski, Willie Mays, Eddie Murray, Cal Ripken, Dave Winfield, Rafael Palmeiro, Frank Robinson, Barry Bonds, Babe Ruth, Andre Dawson, Ken Griffey, Jr., Tony Perez, Manny Ramirez, Chipper Jones, Lou Gehrig and Ted Williams.
-The five-time All-Star retired as the D-backs all-time leader in games played (1,194), hits (1,337), doubles (310), home runs (224), walks (650), runs (780), RBI (774), at-bats (4,488), total bases (2,373), slugging percentage (.529) and on-base percentage (.391).
+Gonzalez is one of only 19 players in Major League history to collect at least 2,500 hits, 500 doubles, 350 home runs and 1,000 RBI, joining legends like Hank Aaron, Stan Musial, Willie Mays, Eddie Murray, Cal Ripken, Dave Winfield, Frank Robinson, Babe Ruth, Andre Dawson, Ken Griffey, Jr., Tony Perez, Lou Gehrig and Ted Williams.
+The five-time All-Star retired as the D-backs' all-time leader in games played (1,194), hits (1,337), doubles (310), home runs (224), walks (650), runs (780), RBI (774), at-bats (4,488), total bases (2,373), slugging percentage (.529) and on-base percentage (.391).
 For his many community contributions during his playing career, Gonzalez was named the 2005 winner of the Branch Rickey Award, presented by the Rotary Club of Denver to individuals in baseball who contribute unselfishly to their community and who are strong role models for others.

 A 2-time D-backs nominee for the prestigious Roberto Clemente Award (2000 & '03), Gonzalez currently serves on the Board of Directors for the Arizona State Fair.

-He and his wife, Christine, reside in Scottsdale with their triplets, Megan, Jacob and Alyssa.
+He and his wife, Christine, reside in Scottsdale, Ariz., with their triplets, Megan, Jacob and Alyssa.

 close window print window